Bayesian spline-based hidden Markov models with applications to actimetry data and sleep analysis: Introduction

-The paper is structured as follows: Section 2 provides the details of a Bayesian formulation of the spline-based HMM, Section 3 details the structure of the RJ MCMC algorithm, Section 4 outlines the parallel sampling method for model selection and Section 5 examines the performance of the proposed methods in various simulation settings.
-Section 6 illustrates our methods on both animal and human activity data.
-The final section provides a discussion and directions for further work.
+The manuscript is structured as follows: Section 2 provides details of a Bayesian formulation of the spline-based HMM, Section 3 details the structure of our proposed inference algorithms including model selection on the number of states and summarizes the performance of our methods in comparison to other related methods under various simulation settings.
+Section 4 illustrates our methods on animal activity data and introduces the conditional HMM approach that is applied to human PA data from the Multi-Ethnic Study of Atherosclerosis (MESA)\footnote{We refer to \citet{chen2015racial} and \citet{zhang2018national}) for more background information on the MESA dataset}.
+Section 5 provides a discussion and possible directions of further work.